 How do I obtain a hearing for temporary orders?

-Contact the Court Coordinator or the Assistant Court Coordinator.
+Contact the Court Administrator or the Court Coordinator.

 Do I obtain the date first and then contact opposing counsel or does the court?

 The attorney or party requesting a hearing date has the responsibility of properly notifying all parties.

 Are there time limitations for hearings regarding temporary orders?

 Yes.
 In all matters in which managing conservatorship is at issue, the parties shall be granted no more than three (3) hours to present the case, with the time to be equally divided.
 In all other temporary matters, the parties shall be granted no more than two (2) hours to present the case, with the time to be equally divided.

 Do you require mediation before hearing a case?

 Yes, unless an objection to mediation has been granted by the court.
 This requirement does not apply to protective orders and motions for enforcement.

 Are there any special requirements for Protective Orders?